 1 1/2 cups sugar

 In large a bowl, combine 4 quarts of water and baking soda.

 Add fruit of choice and soak for 10 minutes.
 Drain.

-- In large saucepan, combine sugar and 2 cups remaining water and bring syrup to a boil
+In a large saucepan, combine sugar and 2 cups remaining water and bring syrup to a boil

 Once boiling, add soaked fruit and simmer 20 minutes.

 After 20 minutes, remove from heat and allow to cool.
 Leave covered overnight.

 The next day, simmer mixture an additional 20 minutes and allow to cool.
 Repeat this process each day until syrup is completely absorbed.
 Sugar syrup may crystallize, which is fine.
 You can add a little more water when reheating to thin it out if needed.